thegetty/quire/packages/11ty/_plugins/figures/README.md

-## Figures Processing
+## Figures Plugin

-Quire's figures processing provides methods to prepare images for use with Quire front-end components.
-It produces single-file derivatives (thumbnails, etc) used throughout the publication.
-For figures that are configured to be zoomable it also produces directory hierarchies of tiles conforming to [IIIF Image API 2.0](https://iiif.io/api/image/2.0/).
-It produces [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/) for figures that are zoomable, have annotations, or are a sequence.
+Quire's figures plugin provides methods to prepare images and media for use with front-end components.
+It produces single-file derivatives (thumbnails, etc) used throughout quire publications, generates tiled image derivatives for zoomable images, and calculates media asset paths and URLs.

-Currently these manifests are used with the [`canvas-panel`](https://iiif-canvas-panel.netlify.app/docs/api-reference/canvas-panel), [`image-service`](https://iiif-canvas-panel.netlify.app/docs/components/single-image-service), and `q-image-sequence` web components.
+For figures that are configured to be zoomable, the plugin produces directory hierarchies of tiles conforming to [IIIF Image API 2.0](https://iiif.io/api/image/2.0/).
+It also generates [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/) manifests for zoomable figures, figures with annotations, and figures with image sequences.
+Within quire the IIIF manifests are used with the [`canvas-panel`](https://iiif-canvas-panel.netlify.app/docs/api-reference/canvas-panel), [`image-service`](https://iiif-canvas-panel.netlify.app/docs/components/single-image-service), and `q-image-sequence` web components.

 ### Processing Configuration